PFGimenez/poirot/README.md

 ### What is an oracle ?

 An oracle is a script that can send injection to the black-box system and, by examining this system, tell whether this injection is syntactically correct or not.
-Poirot gets the answer by checking its error code: 0 if the injection is syntactically correct, 1 otherwise.
+Poirot gets the answer by checking its error code: 0 if the injection is syntactically correct, 180 otherwise.
+Make sure the executable permission is enabled (added with `chmod +x`).

 More precisely, Poirot will use this oracle by calling it with a single parameter, the injection.
 If you need more parameters for your oracle (e.g. an URL), you should give a partial application of the oracle to Poirot.
 For example, if your oracle script is `oracle.sh param1 param2 param3 inj`, just tell Poirot your script is `oracle.sh param1 param2 param3`.